 Why is the Sky and Sea Blue?

 This is why the following are not transparent:

-The ordinary movement of the small particles of this fire-aether in the air around us is to roll.
+The ordinary movement of this fire-aether in the air is to roll.

 This is like a ball rolling on the ground, even though it has only been pushed in a straight line.

 The “white” bodies are those that can make them roll in this way.
-Examples of these are all those that lack transparency because of the multitude of their surfaces:
+Examples of these are the bodies that lack transparency because of their many [layered] surfaces:

+Why is the Sky and Sea Blue?